Legal Advice for Special Needs Trust — 160 results

 Written by attorney Karen D. Lane, 5 months ago.

 You are parent of a 17-year-old who is unable to make informed decisions about medical, personal care, or safety.
 When your child turns 18, s/he is an adult & presumed capable of making... more

-Written by attorney Deborah Malkin, about 5 years ago.
+Written by attorney Deborah Malkin, over 5 years ago.

 The Problem and the Solution If you have a dependent or beneficiary with a physical or mental disability, you may be very concerned about providing for this person's well-being after your... more

-Written by attorney Michael Bonfrisco, about 4 years ago.
+Written by attorney Michael Bonfrisco, over 4 years ago.